THE HONOR CODE

 2. The Honor Board shall invoke penalties at its discretion, up to and including, suspension or dismissal from the University.

-The President will notify the student of the outcome of the appeal.
-If the appeal is granted, the President has the authority to modify the sanctions or recommend a new hearing.
+The Vice President for Student Affairs will notify the student of the outcome of the appeal.
+If the appeal is granted, the Appeals Board has the authority to recommend a new hearing before a new board/panel.
 If the appeal is denied, the sanctions will be imposed and the University will consider the case closed.

 The Honor Code to which students subscribe upon entering Wesleyan is merely a special application of the unwritten code that governs all academic and scholarly affairs.
 Scholars on whatever level must represent their findings truthfully.
 This means, first, that they will not tamper with the truth as they see it.
 It means, second, that they will not offer as theirs what others discovered or wrote—will not be guilty of plagiarism.
 These responsibilities apply equally to professor, researcher, and student.
 Nearly all Wesleyan students mean to be honest, but some do not appreciate the extent to which plagiarism is dishonest.
 It is important to recognize that plagiarism is theft, not of ideas, which are in a sense the property of everyone, but of the credit for originating ideas.
 Plagiarism is also fraud—intentional deception in order to obtain what does not rightfully belong to one—for a student who plagiarizes attempts to get from the instructor an unearned grade and from the University an unearned degree.
 And, of course, the plagiarist also affronts the rest of the student body.
 Plagiarism, finally, is impersonation, since every piece of written work presents an image of its author.